Palmer DePaulis

 Palmer DePaulis (born 1945) is an American politician in the state of Utah.
-He was the former mayor of Salt Lake City and is a member of the Democratic Party.
+He was a former mayor of Salt Lake City and held several high-level positions in the Utah state government.
+He is a member of the Democratic Party.

 Career

-DePaulis, born in 1945, served as the 31st mayor of Salt Lake City from 1985 to 1991.
+DePaulis was born in 1945 and served as a Salt Lake City Councilman before becoming the 31st mayor of Salt Lake City from 1985 to 1991.
 He was the first Roman Catholic mayor of Salt Lake City.
-He subsequently served as Chief of Staff to Utah Attorney General Jan Graham, as a Commissioner at the Utah State Tax Commission and as Executive Director of the Department of Community and Culture.
+He subsequently served as Chief of Staff to Utah Attorney General Jan Graham, as a Commissioner at the Utah State Tax Commission, and as Executive Director of the Department of Community and Culture.
 In June 2010, Governor Gary Herbert appointed him as Executive Director of the Department of Human Services.

+While serving as the Executive Director of the Utah Department of Community and Culture, under then Governor Jon M. Huntsman Jr., a housing development to serve chronically homeless Utahns was named "Palmer Court" to recognize Depaulis's decades long involvement in homeless issues.

+In 2014 DePaulis was presented with Career Humanitarian Award at Utah Philanthropy Day by Intermountain Catholic.

+DePaulis is credited for his efforts to and building a team that was responsible for saving the historic Salt Lake City & County Building while mayor of Salt Lake City.